Theme

 KittenTTS is a compact text-to-speech project presented around lightweight deployment, CPU-friendly use, and small-model voice synthesis.

 The repository presents KittenTTS as a small-footprint text-to-speech system designed for lightweight deployment.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms and usage conditions can differ, so readers should review the original materials independently.
+This page is a starting point, not a recommendation.
+Check the original source before relying on the resource.

 What it is